wireapp/wire-server/docs/src/understand/sft.rst

 A call between two federated participants is not different from a call between two participants on the same domain.

-Both participants exchange connection capabilities as `E2EE` messages and setup their connection based on the available connection endpoints.
+Both participants exchange connection capabilities as `E2EE` (End to End Encryption)  messages and setup their connection based on the available connection endpoints.

 Federated backends may additionally provide `TURN` servers to provide external connectivity.